 - Snapchat Promotion

-- Key Metrics to consider in Social Media App Promotion
+- Key Metrics to consider in Social Ads App Promotion

 Before you even start your social media promotion campaign, you need to define your advertising strategy and the key metrics.
 You will definitely need good creatives.
 If you don’t have a designer to create pictures or videos for your future ad campaign, go to freelance platforms like Upwork, Freelancer, or agencies like Epom Ad Agency, Apptamin and others.